yyu233/StudyNote/Docker/DataVolume.md

 * Changes to a data volume will not be included when you update an image.

 * Data volumes persist even if the container itself is deleted.

+## Why Volume ##
+The command simply needs one param; a path to a folder, relative to WORKDIR if set, from within the container.
+Then docker will create a volume in its graph(/var/lib/docker) and mount it to the folder in the container.
+Now the container will have somewhere to write to with high performance.
+Without the VOLUME command the write speed to the specified folder will be very slow because now the container is using it's copy on write strategy in the container itself.
+The copy on write strategy is a main reason why volumes exist.

+If you mount over the folder specified by the VOLUME command, the command is never run because VOLUME is only executed when the container starts, kind of like ENV.

+Basically with VOLUME command you get performance without externally mounting any volumes.
+Data will save across container runs too without any external mounts.
+Then when ready simply mount something over it.

+Some good example use cases:
+- logs
+- temp folders

+Some bad use cases:
+- static files
+- configs
+- code